stackql/stackql-azure-openapi/README.md

 - `generate` : uses `autorest` to generate initial OpenAPI3 specs for one or many services
 - `dereference` : dereferences all external JSON pointers in the generated OpenAPI specs
 - `combine` : combines all the generated OpenAPI specs into a single OpenAPI spec
+- `tag` : replaces existing tags for operations with the stackql resource name (optional)

 These commands are intended to be run in sequence with the output of each command being the input to the next.
 The flow is summarized below: